thesis/cent/README.md

 **Arbitrary-precision currency library for TypeScript/JavaScript**

-`cent` is a next-generation monetary computation library designed to handle currencies with **perfect precision**, no matter how large the values or how many decimal places are required.
+`cent` is a next-generation monetary math library designed to handle currencies with **fixed precision**, no matter how large the values or how many decimal places are required.

 This makes `cent` a good choice for accounting, F/X, trading, and cryptocurrency applications.